SushantPatial/Drum-Kit/README.md

 # Drum Kit

-A website that allows you to carry a drum set around in your pocket!
-Create incredible beats with the Drum Kit!
+<b>A website that allows you to carry a drum set around in your pocket!
+Create incredible beats with the Drum Kit!</b>

-### Languages used:
+### Languages used
 Front-end: HTML, CSS, JavaScript

 ### Try it out!